 Across decades, we find no significant relationship between segregation and voter turnout of either Blacks or non-Blacks.
-(See the first row of Table V for these results).
+(See the first row of Table VI for these results).
 Further, point estimates do not support the contention that the segregation/civic efficacy link runs through turnout.
 Coefficients suggest a negative impact of segregation on the turnout of non-Blacks in all three decades.
 For Black turnout point estimates are negative in all but the 1980s.

 A limitation of the NES is that it does not over-sample Blacks.
 Not surprisingly, therefore, the standard errors in the Black specifications are two to four times the magnitude of those in the non-Black specifications.
-We check the robustness of our Black results, when possible, by turning to the National Survey of Black Americans (NSBA).54 The NSBA, fielded in 1979-1980, 55 examined Black Americans' feelings and experiences in a variety of contexts including the political.
-Respondents were asked, for one, whether they voted in the most recent presidential election.
-The final cell in Table V row 1 shows that an increase in segregation of one standard deviation56 increased Black voter turnout by a significant .29 standard deviations.
-To review, the NES data indicate no relationship between segregation and turnout.
-The NSBA data show that Black turnout was increasing
+We check the robustness of our Black results, when possible, by turning to the National Survey of Black Americans (NSBA).
+The NSBA, fielded in 1979-1980, 77 examined Black Americans' feelings and experiences

+53 The first stage results are found in Appendix Table V.

-52 We use respondents' states and congressional districts to match them to our time invariantly defined MSAs.
+54 We use respondents' states and congressional districts to match them to our time invariantly defined MSAs.
 In cases where a district lies in more than one MSA we define the respondent's level of segregation as the average segregation in the MSAs.
 Reported regression results are thus clustered at the district level.
 However, the significance of our results is robust to clustering at the state level.

-53 We define the survey years 1972-1980 as the 1970s, 1982-1990 as the 1980s and 1992-2000 the 1990s.
-54 Using the NSBA we continue to run models of the form of equations 6 and 7.
-The first stage results using these data are reported in Appendix Table IV.
+55 We define the survey years 1972-1980 as the 1970s, 1982-1990 as the 1980s and 1992-2000 the 1990s.
+56 Using the NSBA we continue to run models of the form of equations 6 and 7.
+The first stage results using these data are reported in Appendix Table V.

-55 The NSBA is actually a four wave panel study.
+57 The NSBA is actually a four wave panel study.
 We present results from only the first wave because due to attrition the Black 2SLS sample size falls below that of the NES by the second wave.
 However, the qualitative results on both outcomes explored in these data are unchanged from wave to wave.